GilmoreEng/GOOD-form/GOOD-KiraW.md

 |see MS Project link for Vis |https://project.microsoft.com/mines0.onmicrosoft.com/en-us?org=orgd5129ef3.crm.dynamics.com/#/taskgrid?projectId=f927826a-874c-47a3-805c-499f57ff24a3
 |TODO| Reorganize below to match above GRID view
 |Fall Student Project | Github repo: https://github.com/TriHardStudios/F23_CSM_Gilmore.
 Need to integrate CS OOD Apps into new version.
 Building a dev env. with gxx gcc ruby python. *Mike* installed rh-devtool-11 gcc kit for compiling OOD apps on ondemand-dev.
 Ready to start working on this!
 |Personal Development|"Ruby on Rails" web development: No progress.
 Agile videos & Computer Prof: No progress, Cert.
 Cloud, ML Cert, etc. "Unity Teaching BETA trainning:" Voucher recieved.
 Need to find the materials to review, and then schedule exam at Arvada RRCC testing center.
-Signed up for CU Boulder training on SageMaker.
 |Culture/Community|
 |TDX/Service| Mina code for openMPS rebuild into shared project condaENV ADIT group.
 Yahya meetings Tues, and Wed.
 Commands journal files build for parameteric runs from Terminal.
 Running CFD-POST in Linux Desktop to post-process RMACC Alpine results.
 Apline run for new case solves 7% faster than Wendian with 64 vs 36 cores.
 30sec flow-time is all that's needed not 1000sec.
 30-sec solves in under a day so Apline is fast enough.
 Post-processing is the bottleneck.
 Hopefully, two nodes can be used to process data 732GB of data per run.
 |On-prem Cluster|